-Please note: As the available residency training positions are currently filled, the medical physics residency program is not currently accepting applications.
-Although the situation is subject to change, acceptance of applications is currently anticipated to recommence during the summer of 2019.
-Formal dates for application submissions will be posted at that time.
+Please note: As the available residency training positions are currently filled, MPREP is not currently accepting applications.
+Although the situation is subject to change, acceptance of application is currently anticipated to recommend during the fall of 2023.
+Formal dates for application submission will be posted at that time.

 All applicants must provide the following four (4) pieces of documentation.